Africas energy master plans – any good in them

 You must think that I have spent too much time smelling some toxic flowers by now.
 But worry not – my point will become clear as the plot unfolds.

-Today, the single biggest problem most African government’s face is providing stable electricity to its population and its industries.
-There is no economic development without stable power supply when you need it and at fair prices.
-The task is monumental and most African governments search for salvation by trying to replicate the Western world’s energy infrastructure through grandiose Master-plans.
+Today, the single biggest problem most African governments face is providing stable electricity to their population and industries.
+There is no economic development without a stable power supply when you need it and at fair prices.
+The task is monumental and most African governments search for salvation by trying to replicate the Western world’s energy infrastructure through grandiose master plans.

 I have seen many of those plans and they have never worked.
 Not because they are African.
 This stuff cannot work if you put it in Europe or North America.
 Because grand Master plans generally are impossible to realize.
 If they are any more than a vague set of general guidelines, they lack flexibility, which is necessary to deal with unforeseen events or twists and turns in the market or the international energy scene.